-From west to east: 1.
-Maritime Plain 2.
-Foothills 3.
-Mountains 4.
-Jordan Valley 5.
-East Jordan Country- Perea Cutting across this strip of
+From west to east:

+- 1. Maritime Plain

+- 2. Foothills

+- 3. Mountains

+- 4. Jordan Valley

+- 5. East Jordan Country-Perea

 Cutting across this strip of mountainous country was the Plain of Esdraelon.
 In addition to being a very fertile region, this plain provided routes for the highways, which, after skirting the shore of the Great Sea on the way from Egypt, here struck inland to the ancient trading center Damascus, and thence on to the empires of the Tigris and the Euphrates Rivers.